darthalla/Neural-Network/README.md

 ## Getting Started

 To run this project locally make sure that nodejs installed on your laptop.
 Type  npm install in your terminal.
-After that, write npm run api  for the server with data to work.
-Then start the React app with npm start .
+After that, write npm run dev.

 ## Tech Stack

 **Client:** React